BA in Sustainable Living

 Are you ready to help save the planet?
 Our BA in Sustainable Living degree program will teach you the skills you need to become a leader in the sustainability movement while helping you to grow spiritually and personally as a member our supportive community.

-In our BA, you will
+In our BA, you will:

-Our students are fully immersed in one full-time course each month.
+You’ll be fully immersed in one full-time course each month.
 This block system is popular with our students because they learn more and don’t feel the stress of taking on multiple subjects at once.

 MUM’s small student-faculty ratio means that there are plenty of opportunities for hands-on work, class discussions, and interaction with professors.

 The block system means that our students also have time for hands-on projects: They have designed and built wind generators from scratch, created a regional food system, and played a key part in designing a strategic plan for sustainability in our local community of Fairfield, Iowa.

 All students and faculty at MUM practice the Transcendental Meditation technique, an evidence-based practice that reduces stress, enhances brain functioning, and increases creativity.
 After meditating regularly, students often report feeling happier, healthier, and more connected to the world around them.